jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 performed (*vide supra*).
 The testing  dataset has only 20 rows and 160 columns, and instead of the `classe` variable there is an `problem_id` column to be used as an identifier for the prediction results.
-The latter was to be used for a different part of the assignment dealing with specific class prediction.
+The latter set, was to be used for a different part of the assignment dealing with specific class prediction.